validatedpatterns/gitea-chart/README.md

       publicSSHKeyAttribute: publicSSHKey
 ```

-You can also use an existing secret to set the bindDn and bindPassword:
+You can also use an existing secret to set the `bindDn` and `bindPassword`:

 ```yaml
 apiVersion: v1